 In 2009, the Wallkill Valley Land Trust (WVLT) in partnership with the Open Space Institute (OSI), acquired 11.5 miles of rail trail between the towns of New Paltz and Kingston, NY.
-This acquisition almost doubled the length of the original Wallkill Valley Rail Trail.
+This acquisition almost doubled the length of the original Wallkill Valley Rail Trail which WVLT holds conservation easements on.
 The highlight of the 2009 purchase was the iconic 940-foot-long Rosendale Railroad Trestle.

-That changed on June 28th.
-Thanks to the generous support of donors and a New York State Conservation Partnership Program Catalyst Grant from the Land Trust Alliance, the Wallkill Valley Land Trust is excited to announce the opening of a Connector Trail under the Trestle.
-"Along with our partners, Open Space Institute, we knew it was critical that visitors and residents be able to get to the Town of Rosendale and back to the recreational Rail Trail," states Christie DeBoer, Executive Director of WVLT.
+That changed on June 28th, 2014.
+Thanks to the generous support of donors and a New York State Conservation Partnership Program Catalyst Grant from the Land Trust Alliance, the Wallkill Valley Land Trust was excited to announce the opening of a Connector Trail under the Trestle.
+"Along with our partners, Open Space Institute, we knew it was critical that visitors and residents be able to get to the Town of Rosendale and back to the recreational Rail Trail," stated Christie DeBoer, Executive Director of WVLT.
 "We are also working closely with the Town to ensure this trail fits with the larger scope of connectivity."

 The pedestrian trail was designed and constructed by a professional consulting firm, Tahawus Trails.
 The natural materials used, and the layout illustrate a carefully planned trail that is meant to provide a positive user experience while also needing little maintenance.
-The Connector Trail was designed in conjunction with the extensive storm water drainage project, which was completed a few weeks ago at the south end of the Trestle.
+The Connector Trail was designed in conjunction with the extensive storm water drainage project, which was completed in the spring at the south end of the Trestle.

 There is, as always, more to do to improve the extension of the Wallkill Valley Rail Trail, but the Wallkill Valley Land Trust, and its partner, Open Space Institute, hope all enjoy this new connection to the Town of Rosendale.